Master of Music in Piano Pedagogy

 The piano pedagogy program at Butler University is nationally recognized for its innovative curriculum.
 Pedagogy classes are designed around essential teaching topics (Organization and Materials, Psychology of Teaching, Technique, Style and Interpretation) instead of general levels or types of students.
 These topics are explored in-depth, with practical applications to all levels and types of students.
 Within each topic, students are encouraged to explore various approaches and to assimilate in their teaching the methods that most resonate with their teaching style and future career plans.

-- Official transcripts or copies of official transcripts from all colleges and universities where candidates:
+- Transcripts from all colleges and universities where you did the following*:

 - Earned a degree